CSCfi/csc-user-guide/docs/apps/materialsstudio.md

 ```

-Some modules, like Forcite, require a different way (MaterialsScript) to run them on Puhti.
+Some modules, like Forcite, require a different way (MaterialsScript) to run them on Puhti-rhel7.
 Instructions on using this will provided later.
 You can find the details
 from the Materials Studio help under "Running MaterialsScript in standalone mode".